phimeyer/phimeyer.github.io/_pages/talks.md

 <b>2016</b>

 - <b>Verfassungen ohne Schutz?
-Gerichtliche Stärke im Ausnahmezustand</b>, Paper presented at the 6th Conference of the DVPW theme group Politik und Recht, Humboldt University Berlin, September 23, 2016 (with Benjamin G. Engst, M.A.).
+Gerichtliche Stärke im Ausnahmezustand</b>, Paper presented at the 6th Conference of the DVPW theme group Politik und Recht, Humboldt University Berlin, September 23, 2016 (with Benjamin G. Engst, Universität Hannover).

-- <b>Constitutions Without Any Protection: the limits of judicial structures during the state of emergency</b>, Paper presented at General Conference of the European Consortium for Political Research (ECPR), Section: Law and Courts, Panel: Data and Methods in Court Research (P079), University of Prague, September 8, 2016 (with Benjamin G. Engst, M.A.).
+- <b>Constitutions Without Any Protection: the limits of judicial structures during the state of emergency</b>, Paper presented at General Conference of the European Consortium for Political Research (ECPR), Section: Law and Courts, Panel: Data and Methods in Court Research (P079), University of Prague, September 8, 2016 (with Benjamin G. Engst, Universität Hannover).

-- <b>Constitutional Review in Europe: Institutional Developments from 1995 to 2015 in the EU-28</b>, Paper presented at General Conference of the European Consortium for Political Research (ECPR), Section: Law and Courts, Panel: Domestic Courts: Decision-making and Policy Implementation (P102), University of Prague, September 9, 2016 (with Prof. Dr. Christoph Hönnige).
+- <b>Constitutional Review in Europe: Institutional Developments from 1995 to 2015 in the EU-28</b>, Paper presented at General Conference of the European Consortium for Political Research (ECPR), Section: Law and Courts, Panel: Domestic Courts: Decision-making and Policy Implementation (P102), University of Prague, September 9, 2016 (with Christoph Hönnige, Universität Hannover).